vstinner/misc/cpython/pep-opaque-c-api.rst

-The `HPy project <https://github.com/pyhandle/hpy>`__ is a brand new C API written from scratch.
+The `HPy project <https://github.com/pyhandle/hpy>`__ is a brand new C API.
 It is designed to ease migration from the current C API and to be efficient on PyPy.
 HPy hides all implementation
 details: it is based on "handles" so objects cannot be inspected with direct memory access: only opaque function calls are allowed.
 This